coumbaya/lift/experiments.md

 # LIFT: Experiments with menu queries & real log traces

-In this page, we present LIFT's deduced BGPs using as input (1) traces of queries in http://client.linkeddatafragments.org, each executed one by one, and, (2) traces of DBpedia LDF server's real log, from Usewod logs in [here](http://usewod.org/data-sets.html), during the period of 14th October 2014-27th February 2015.
+In this page, we present LIFT's deduced BGPs using as input:<br> (1) traces of queries in http://client.linkeddatafragments.org, each executed one by one, and,<br> (2) traces of DBpedia LDF server's real log, from Usewod logs in [here](http://usewod.org/data-sets.html), during the period of 14th October 2014-27th February 2015.

 **Summary**